ssciwr/QHCC/docs/models.md

     pip install -r requirements.txt
     ```

+## conda & environment.yml

-Or with conda or micromamba, by first [downloading environment.yml](environment.yml) and then running:
+You could also use conda or micromamba, by first [downloading environment.yml](environment.yml) and then running:

 === "conda"
     ```bash